Search results for

 Virtually all smartphone manufacturers have eliminated the 3.5mm audio jack even though it has long been the standard connector for a huge range of audio equipment over the past century.
 Most flagship Android smartphones omit the port and you won’t find it on any portable Apple device today, outside of the Mac line.

 While some audio enthusiasts are reluctant to see the death of a long-running and highly successful standard, others are ready to embrace new technology and some of the benefits that are being promised along with it.
-So let’s take a look at the good, the bad, and the future of what USB Type-C audio is going to mean for smartphone and music enthusiasts.
+So let’s take a look at the good, the bad, and what USB Type-C audio means for smartphone and music enthusiasts.

 Analog vs digital audio USB